Brownsboro Alliance Membership Rules Agreement

-- Ride or walk the BA Trails ONLY; no walking allowed on farm land or off the marked trail.
+- Ride or hike the BA Trails ONLY; no hiking allowed on farm land or off the marked trail.
 Hikers may “jog” the trail where it is safe to do so, but this is not meant to be a running trail and you do so at your own risk.
-Any hikers or runner encountering horses going either way are to stop, move aside, and let the horses pass.
+Any hikers or runners encountering horses going either way are to stop, move aside, and let the horses pass.

 - Practice safe horsemanship; maintain control of your horse at all times.
 Treat others with respect and consideration.
 Walk (left to left) when approaching other riders or hikers on the trail, around fence lines and on areas with poor footing.

 - HUNTING: September 1 – January 31.
 Refer to BA Trails website, www.brownsboroalliance.org for postings during this time period.
 Landowner’s may temporarily post restrictions on usage of trails during particular hunting seasons.
 BA Trail members are prohibited from hunting while on the trails.

 - Leave all gates in the position you find them.